Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Tree-Level Analysis of M o bius Domain Wall Fermions with the SF boundary condition

-Figure~\ref{fig:GWVIOLATION} shows the GW relation violation with the background field and $\theta=\pi/5$.
-The boundary coefficient is $c_{\mathrm{SF}}=1$.
-The operator is $c_j=b_j=w_j$ using the quasi optimal approximation.
-The approximation range is fixed to $x\in[0.01,7.00]$ for all $N_5$.
+Figure~\ref{fig:GWVIOLATION} shows the GW relation violation with the background field, $\theta=\pi/5$ and the boundary coefficient $c_{\mathrm{SF}}=1$.
+We employ the operator $c_j=b_j=w_j$ applying the quasi-optimal approximation, and the approximation range is fixed to $x\in[0.01,7.00]$ for all $N_5$.
 The gray scale corresponds to $\log_{10}(\delta(n_4,m_4))$.
-As we increase $N_5$ the violation in the bulk temporal region vanishes, while it remains at the temporal boundary as we expected.
+As $N_5$ increases, the violation in the bulk temporal region vanishes but remains at the temporal boundary as expected.
 The same behavior is observed for other kernel operators with different parameters.

-The Dirac propagator with the SF boundary condition in vanishing background field is analytically given in the continuum theory~\cite{Sint:1993un}, to which we can compare directly the lattice Dirac propagator.
-Figs~\ref{fig:COMPAREPROP} and \ref{fig:COMPAREPROPT2} show the time dependence of the real part of the spin $(1,1)$ component of the Dirac propagator.
-We use the Dirac representation for the $\gamma$-matrices.
-The boundary coefficient is $c_{\mathrm{SF}}=1$.
-The source time $m_4$ is $m_4=1$ in Fig.~\ref{fig:COMPAREPROP} and $m_4=2$ in Fig.~\ref{fig:COMPAREPROPT2} respectively.
+The Dirac propagator with the SF boundary condition has been analytically obtained in the continuum theory~\cite{Sint:1993un, Sint:2010eh}.
+Figs~\ref{fig:COMPAREPROP} and \ref{fig:COMPAREPROPT2} show the time dependence of the real part of the spin $(1,1)$-component of the Dirac propagator using the Dirac representation for the $\gamma$-matrices.
+The boundary coefficient is $c_{\mathrm{SF}}=1$ and the source times are $m_4=1$ and $2$ in Figs.~\ref{fig:COMPAREPROP} and \ref{fig:COMPAREPROPT2}, respectively.
 The solid line represents the analytic solution in the continuum theory.
 The cut-off dependence of the lattice propagator can be compared at $L/a=N_S=10$ (crosses) and $L/a=N_S=40$ (open circles).